isomerpages/gb-assist/pages/solutionrepo/solution1692.md

 ### Description

 SoloTracking is an industry-proven, advanced and productivity-oriented fleet management system.
 It makes it unprecedentedly easy to take your fleet's pulse, from location tracking and fleet management to job dispatching and fleet optimization.
-Besides its "track and trace" capability, SoloTracking provides true digital readiness to your fleet's daily operation.
+Besides its track and trace capability, SoloTracking provides true digital readiness to your fleet's daily operation.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Solo_20200467_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria